bids-standard/bids-website/docs/collaboration/governance.md

 If an advisory group member decides to leave the advisory group, they should inform the steering group in advance and are responsible to help:

-* provide a list of possible replacement candidates from the BIDS community with a similar level of expertise to theirs, and
+-   provide a list of possible replacement candidates from the BIDS community with a similar level of expertise to theirs, and

-* assist the steering and maintainers in choosing a suitable replacement.
+-   assist the steering and maintainers in choosing a suitable replacement.

-{% include members_table.html members=site.data.advisory %}
+{{ MACROS___generate_members_table(file="advisory.yml") }}

 ### Other working/interest Groups